Important Changes: 2014-15

 Exam Fees for 2014

-The fee remains $89 per exam in the United States, U.S. territories, and Canada.
-The fee is now $119 per exam at schools outside the U.S., U.S. territories and Canada (with the exception of DoDDS schools).
-The fee varies for College Board–authorized testing centers outside the United States.
+The fee is now $91 per exam in the United States, U.S. territories, and Canada.
+The fee is now $121 per exam at schools outside the U.S., U.S. territories, and Canada (with the exception of DoDDS schools).
+The per-exam rebate that schools can retain to offset exam administration costs has increased from $8 to $9.
+The exam fee varies for College Board–authorized testing centers outside the United States.

 Redesigned AP Courses and Exams

-Redesigned courses and exams in Chemistry and Spanish Language and Culture launch this year.
-Visit AP Central® for important information and resources for these courses.
+Redesigned courses and exams in Physics B (being replaced by two new courses, Physics 1 and Physics 2) and U.S. History launch this year.
+Visit AP Central for important information and resources for these courses.

 This course is equivalent to a first-semester college course in algebra-based physics.
 The course covers Newtonian mechanics (including rotational dynamics and angular momentum); work, energy, and power; and mechanical waves and sound.
 It will also introduce electric circuits.

 This course is the equivalent to a second-semester college course in algebra-based physics.
 The course covers fluid mechanics, thermodynamics, electricity and magnetism, optics, and atomic and nuclear physics.

 Beginning with the 2015 exam, students are required to apply historical thinking skills and knowledge of content as they respond, in writing, to new short-answer, document-based, and essay questions.
 Newly designed multiple-choice questions ask students to use their knowledge of content to analyze and interpret primary and secondary sources.